preetbhullar90/restaurant-reservation/README.md

            git clone https://github.com/USERNAME/REPOSITORY

 8. Press Enter.
 Your local clone will be created.

+9. After this you need to cretae your own virtual environment, virtual environments are where dependencies are stored, You must activate the virtual environment using the source venv/bin/activate.
+To create the virtual environment use the following command in the terminal:

+             python3 -m venv venv
+             source venv/bin/activate

+10. Then you need to intsall the requirements.txt file with the following command:

+             pip install -r requirements.txt

+11. Create a secret key for the django app.
+It is easy to create, just type **Django Secret Key Generator** in the browser, then click on create a key copy and paste it in the setting.py.

+12. Rename your project.

+13. Migrate all your settings, the only migrations that should appear in each of your app’s migrations folders are called ‘__init__.py’.
+You  can delete any existing migrations and migrate from scratch.
+For migrations and migrate settings you need to run the following command in the terminal:

+         python manage.py makemigrations
+         python manage.py migrate

+14. Then you need to create a superuser to login to the admin page.
+To create the super user you need to run the following command:

+        python manage.py createsuperuser

+15. Finally, Start the development server and ensure everything is running without errors by useing the following command:

+         python manage.py runserver

 ### Forking a Repository
 1. [Login](https://github.com/) into GitHub.